hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/USART.md

 |   1   |   0   |   1   |     Reserved      |
 |   1   |   1   |   0   |     Reserved      |
 |   1   |   1   |   1   |       9-bit       |

+### `UBRR` bits

+this register is used setup baud rate. it consists of 2 registers that operate as one, `UBRRH` and `UBRRL`.

+each of these 2 registers has 8 bits. first 4 most important bits of `UBRRH` are reserved and do not participate in baud rate configuration. but the remaining 4 less important  bits combined with the bits of `UBRRL` will define the desired baud rate.

+the formula to calculate the value for `UBRR` depend on the value of bit `U2X` would be as follow:

+- when `U2X` is set
+  - UBRR value = ( ( speed of crystal in `hz ` ) / (8 * desired baud rate) ) - 1
+- when `U2X` is not set
+  - UBRR value = ( ( speed of crystal in `hz ` ) / (16 * desired baud rate) ) - 1

+for example if the desired baud rate is 9600 and crystal is 8 MHZ and `U2X` bit is not set, then the value of `UBRR` would be as follow:

+51.083 = ( 8000000 / (16 * 9600 ) ) - 1